imagej/imagej.github.io/_pages/plugins/xlib.md

 (Math.sqrt(Math.pow(mx / 2 - x, 2) +
  Math.pow(my / 2 - y, 2)) < mx / 2)? i0 : 0
 ```
-takes the content of the image inside of a circle only and removes the regions outside (please note: this code fragment makes use of the variables 'mx' and 'my' holding the image size).
+takes the content of the image inside of a circle only and removes the regions outside.
+Please note: this code fragment makes use of the predefined variables 'mx' and 'my' holding the image size in x and y.
+For image stacks, the variable 'mz' is defined as well.

 {% include thumbnail align="right" width="300" src='/media/plugins/xfig6-7-11.jpg' title='left: image i0, center: image i1, right: exclusive OR of images i0 and i1' %} Finally,